JPMorgan may tip Wall Street's hand on Volcker

-LONDON, May 11 (Thomson Reuters Accelus) - JPMorgan Chase & Co's revelation that it had trading losses of at least $2 billion on a failed hedging strategy may have tipped the hand to one way Wall Street executives plan to get around the Volcker Rule.
+LONDON (Thomson Reuters Accelus) - JPMorgan Chase & Co's (JPM.N) revelation that it had trading losses of at least $2 billion on a failed hedging strategy may have tipped the hand to one way Wall Street executives plan to get around the Volcker Rule.

 "What does this say about the long-term effectiveness of the Volcker Rule?
 For all we know, these JPMorgan trades could have been in compliance with the hedging exemption," said Jeff Berman, a partner at Clifford Chance in New York.